hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ---
 ## What’s New?

-Recently, a new set of REST APIs for GreenLake Edge to Cloud Platform was introduced on the [HPE GreenLake Developer website](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/) at https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/.
+Recently, a new set of REST APIs for HPE GreenLake edge-to-cloud Platform was introduced on the [HPE GreenLake Developer website](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/).
 These APIs are grouped under the set which is called HPE GreenLake API for Data Services.
+Several articles will be written and posted on [HPE Developer's forum blog site](https://developer.hpe.com/blog) to help you better understand and work with the suite of HPE GreenLake data services.

 This blog post will introduce some useful tips about using this HPE GreenLake API for Data Services given a specific use case.
 The introduction of these APIs arises from the necessity for manipulation of the common resources that are shared by the existing family of data services on HPE GreenLake (DataOps Manager, Block Storage, Backup and Recovery, Private Cloud Business Edition).
 This set of APIs provide users with the ability to perform any Create, Read, Update and Delete (CRUD) operations against these resources: *async-operations, dual-auth-operations, issues, secrets, software-releases, storage locations, and tags*.